grandseiken/foundryvtt-multilevel-tokens/README.md

   * Added Spanish translation (contributed by [Evolatum](https://github.com/Evolatum)).
   * Clone target regions can now be configured to apply a scaling factor to the sizes of cloned tokens.
   * The width and height of cloned tokens are now scaled independently if the source and target regions have different aspect ratios.
-  * Fixed that cloned tokens would be positioned slightly incorrectly across scenes with different grid sizes.
+  * Fixed minor inaccuracies due to scene grid configuration.
+Cloned tokens are now positioned and scaled correctly even across scenes with different grid sizes or grid types.
 * **1.2.0**:
   * Added French translation (contributed by [`Meï#4242`](https://github.com/MeixDev)).
 * **1.1.0**: